Okay, pop quiz, copywriters:

 This helps get you and your client back on the same page about everything you discussed in the call.

-Next, you have two options—you can either read it aloud to your client or let them read it for themselves.
-Really, it’s a matter of both you and your clients’ personal preferences; either way is fine.
+Next, you have two options.
+You can either read it aloud to your client or let them read it for themselves.
+It’s a matter of both you and your client’s personal preferences; either way is fine.

-You certainly don’t need to do this for every line you wrote but it can be a good idea to explain a few choices and also reiterate in your client’s mind that every copy choice you made was very deliberate.
+You certainly don’t need to do this for every line you wrote but it can be a good idea to explain a few choices.
+It will also reinforce in your client’s mind that every copy choice you made was very deliberate.

 At this point, it might be tempting to say something like, “What do you think?” or “Do you like it?”
-Don’t put the pressure on your client to give you a “positive” or “negative” reaction—especially since what you really want at this point is just a little feedback to help you polish and improve the work.
+Don’t put the pressure on your client to give you a “positive” or “negative” reaction.
+At this point what you want is just a little feedback to help you polish and improve the work.

 If they don’t jump in with thoughts you can remind them, “Again, you don’t need to give my feedback now—there’s a lot to look over here.”
 And you can follow up with something like, “Once you’ve had a chance to look it over, let me know if you want to hop on a call again to discuss feedback or just send it back to me via email.
 Either works just fine.”